 If you’re working in an office or another public location, I recommend listening through headphones as you do a subtle chair dance in front of your computer.

-Here’s a girl power soundtrack for working your ass off, with song recommendations based on your current mood.
+Here’s a girl power soundtrack for working your ass off, with recommendations for uplifting songs based on your current mood.
 Go here for the Spotify Playlist!

 Work mood: Overwhelmed by the length of your to-do list